LSIND/intro-to-python3-analysis/README.md

-# Introduction to Python 3
+# Introduction to elementary analysis using Python 3

 This repo presents all basic tasks for starting analysis using Python.